 All of this is an elucidation, in rich symbolism, of the unfathomable Buddha nature inherent within the life of all people.

-related article Lotus Sutra The Lotus Sutra is widely regarded as one of the most important and influential sutras, or sacred scriptures, of Buddhism.
+related article Rissho Ankoku—Securing Peace for the People Rissho Ankoku Ron -- Securing Peace for the People -- is Nichiren's most important treatise.
+It was written in 1260 and presented to the political leaders of the day.
 In Buddhism, the Buddha represents the ideal of human development and perfection.
 Shakyamuni, with his great compassion, wisdom and courage, embodied this ideal, becoming a model for his followers.
 After his death, however, Buddhism became shrouded in mystique, and the ideal of Buddhahood came to be seen as an almost unattainable goal divorced from actual reality and at contrast with mundane human existence.

 The teachings of Nichiren (1222–82), on the other hand, are based on the Lotus Sutra’s premise that the world of Buddhahood is an intrinsic part of the lives of all people, which we are capable of manifesting as we are.
 The emergence of the treasure tower can be seen as an explanation of the actual relationship between the rarified ideal of Buddhahood and everyday life.

 Nichiren interprets the treasure tower as symbolizing the ultimate reality, which he identified as Nam-myoho-renge-kyo.
 The Buddha Many Treasures represents the eternally enduring world of Buddhahood.
 This sublime reality has always existed but manifests only under certain conditions.
 Shakyamuni Buddha represents here a mortal Buddha, or Buddhahood manifest and active in this transient, actual world.
 Shakyamuni’s act of seating himself beside Many Treasures represents the fact that these two aspects of the Buddha—the eternal and the transient—are the same.